What is the main source of law authorising this entity form?

 The SAU must maintain accounting records that are sufficient to determine the financial position of the company at any moment.

-Within four months of the end of the financial year the Board of Directors must (i) issue a summary of the financial activities, (ii) approve the annual financial statement made by a public accountant at its request, and (iii) submit them to the Shareholders´ Meeting for their approval.
+Within four (4) months of the end of the financial year, the Board of Directors must (i) issue a summary of the financial activities, (ii) approve the annual financial statement made by a public accountant at its request, and (iii) submit them to the Shareholders’ Meeting for its approval.

 Is the entity permitted to determine its own financial year?